swaroopg92/penpa-edit/README.md

 * Extra Options (puzzle_output_file -> GMPuzzle output:)
 1. This allows user to generate a text file output that follows the submission formatting rules for GMPuzzles (https://tinyurl.com/GMPuzzlesFormatting).
-2. It currently supports (this list will constantly be updated):
+2. It currently supports (this list is frequently updated):
 	* Sudoku
 		* classicsudoku
 		* thermosudoku